vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

   ### Keep Calm and build enterprise applications
   * Shard and run databases as containers
   * Use a wide variety of ORMs for Oracle
-  * ORDS for async communication with Oracle DB
+  * [ORDS](https://blogs.oracle.com/oraclemagazine/automatic-rest "ORDS") for REST based async communication with Oracle DB
-  * Backup and restore with RMAN
+  * Backup and restore conveniently with [RMAN](https://en.m.wikipedia.org/wiki/RMAN "RMAN")
   * DR with ADG/ODG
   * Realtime CDC with GG
   * Scale with RAC
-  * Scale it insanely with Exa
+  * Scale it insanely with Exadata platform

 > If you are from Google, Netflix, Amazon and only want to build a planet scale application that is not a requirement for 99% of the enterprises , please don't read on.